CYCADS FOR SALE

 This diminutive cycad sports a barrel-shaped trunk only 15 cm long and 8 cm wide.
 The small, delicate-looking leaves appear in clusters of three to 10 on each plant, only 20 cm long.
 In its native Mexico it grows in the shade of subtropical to warm temperate evergreen forests.
 Its small size makes Z. fischeri very suitable to container growing, and one of best zamias for indoor enjoyment.
 Often confused in the trade with Zamia Vazquezi, which is similar but larger, this dwarf species is very rare in cultivation.
 Six-year-old seedling, $69.

 Lepidozamia peroffskyana - One of the only two species in the genus Lepidozamia, these splendid plants distinguish themselves from other larger cycads by their complete lack of spines or teeth (making them a little easier to be around).
 They are prized for their rapid growth and glossy, gracefully arching, flexible leaves.
 Easily adapting to a variety of light and soil conditions, large specimens can be produced in relatively few years.
 They are quite hardy and can withstand a few degrees of frost.
-Six-year-old plants, $79
+Seven-year-old plants, $79.
+SALE: $49 each (minimum order, 2 plants)

 Cycas debaoensis - One of the most rare and extraordinary cycads, C. debaoensis was discovered in 1996 in Debao county, Quangzi Province, China.
 Only one population has ever been found, and its status is critically endangered.
 The distinguishing features of this cycad are its multipinnate leaves forming graceful arching sprays that can reach 8 feet each.
-The caudex remains subterranean and will reach eight inches in width at maturity. $229 for 1.5-inch caudex, three-year-old plant; $129 for .75-inch caudex.
+The caudex remains subterranean and will reach eight inches in width at maturity. $229 for 1.5-inch caudex, four-year-old plant.

 CYCAD COMPANION PLANTS: (plant a Jurassic garden!)